Mumbai vs Delhi: Which is Better to Visit in 2026?

 - Delhi: colonial-style heritage hotels

-Both cities have fabulous shopping, everything from specialty street markets to high end shopping malls.
-Delhi does have more options in terms of street markets and prices are generally better, but unless the sole purpose of your trip is shopping, I would not let this be a deciding factor.
+Delhi has more street markets and prices are generally better, but unless the sole purpose of your trip is shopping, I would not let this be a deciding factor.
 It’s easy to pick up souvenirs and clothing in either city with plenty of options.

 - Best Markets in Mumbai: Colaba Causeway Market, Crawford Market and Linking Road